-DIMM zenith seeing Seeing at average telescope airmass FWHM EE50 EE80
+seeing telescope airmass

 1.0" 1.2" 1.4" 1.6" 2.6"

 1.5" 1.7" 1.8" 2.0" 3.3"

 2.0" 2.3" 2.4" 2.7" 4.2"

-The proposers should realise that it is first column number being inserted as "seeing" into an instrument simulator and used as the requested seeing, while the other numbers should be used to plan actual SNR.
-Furthermore, these values are for a perfectly aligned primary mirror, which is currently not usually the situation in the absence of closed-loop active control (e.g. because of the current lack of edge sensors) and remaining second order IQ issues associated with the primary mirror alignment.
+The proposers should realise that it is the first column number being inserted as "seeing" into an instrument simulator and used as the requested seeing, while the other numbers should be used to plan actual SNR.
+Furthermore, these values are for a perfectly aligned primary mirror, which is currently not usually the situation in the absence of closed-loop active control (i.e. because of the current lack of edge sensors) and remaining second order IQ issues associated with the primary mirror alignment.
 For these reasons, PIs should be aware that the above numbers cannot be guaranteed.